top of page

 Repeated contact with these chemicals can unleash a cascade of health issues:

-Infected Furunculosis: Harsh detergents damage hair follicles, opening the door to deep bacterial and yeast infections UPSpace
+• Infected Furunculosis: Harsh detergents damage hair follicles, allowing bacteria and yeast infections to flourish.

-Respiratory Strain: Volatile fragrances irritate airways, leading to chronic coughing and wheezing
+• Respiratory Strain: Volatile fragrances can irritate airways, leading to chronic coughing and wheezing.

-Neurological Crisis: High concentrations of essential oils can depress the central nervous system, causing weakness, tremors, or worse
+• Neurological Crisis: High concentrations of essential oils can depress the central nervous system, causing weakness and tremors.

-Organ Overload: Toxins metabolized by the liver and kidneys can accumulate over time, shortening your pet’s life span
+• Organ Overload: Toxins metabolized by the liver and kidneys accumulate over time, shortening your pet’s lifespan.

 Real Cases That Shatter the Illusion